-- Includes: Tuition, all course related field trips except theatre tickets, accommodation, all meals, Comprehensive health insurance, pass for the Paris metro and bus system, orientation program on the Hollins campus and in Paris, a four-day field trip (transportation, accommodations, some meals, guided tours), two weekend excursions (transportation, accommodations, some meals, guided tours), pick up from airport on arrival, internet access (wireless and program computers) at Reid Hall, program handbook and other materials, International Student ID Card (ISIC)
+- Includes: Tuition, all course related field trips except theatre tickets, accommodation, all meals, Comprehensive health insurance, classes course pack, pass for the Paris metro and bus system, orientation program on the Hollins campus and in Paris, a four-day field trip (transportation, accommodations, some meals, guided tours), two weekend excursions (transportation, accommodations, some meals, guided tours), pick up from airport on arrival, internet access (wireless and program computers) at Reid Hall, program handbook and other materials, International Student ID Card (ISIC)

 - Credit on Student Account: In December for the spring semester and July for the fall semester, students will receive a credit on the Student Account for airfare (average commerical price) and visa.
 This credit will be applied against the balance owed on the account.
 Students with significant financial aid may end up with a positive balance on the Student Account which can then be requested as a refund.
 Rollins College does not book flights for this program so students must make arrangements to pay for the airfare themselves.

 Estimated Additional Costs Not Included in the Comprehensive Program Fee: